VimalWill/Tiny-Visual-Engine/README.md

 simulated environment called Carla and tested in the real-time.

 ### Hardware & Model Deployment
 AI model dynamically quantized for INT8 and deployed onto NVIDIA's Jetson Nano version.
-Eventhough the visual preception subsystem can work on resource-constrained system, yet the DQL model's performance is not up to the level
+Eventhough the visual preception subsystem can work on resource-constrained system, yet the DQL model's performance is not up to the level.
+Feel free to check out the [demo](https://drive.google.com/file/d/1i_Ozc9cvituXRoM7Q_NsZlngLDh0dT7H/view?usp=drive_link) for entire autonomous system.

-### Demo
+### Additional Information
-<iframe src="https://drive.google.com/file/d/1i_Ozc9cvituXRoM7Q_NsZlngLDh0dT7H/view?usp=sharing" width="640" height="480" allow="autoplay"></iframe>
+The project is a part of undergrad program of Anna University, Chennai, India, and all rights reserved to the university